elucian/bee/syntax/composite.md

 **Notes:**

-* Bee sets are internally sorted not indexed;
+* Clusters are internally sorted not indexed;
-* Sets are not recommended to create queues or stacks;
+* Clusters are not recommended to create queues or stacks;
 * Usually you do not remove elements from a set but only append;

 ## Table